apache/pekko/akka-docs/src/main/paradox/cluster-client.md

 ## ClusterClientReceptionist Extension

-In the example above the receptionist is started and accessed with the `akka.cluster.client.ClusterClientReceptionist` extension.
+In the example above the receptionist is started and accessed with the `org.apache.pekko.cluster.client.ClusterClientReceptionist` extension.
-That is convenient and perfectly fine in most cases, but it can be good to know that it is possible to start the `akka.cluster.client.ClusterReceptionist` actor as an ordinary actor and you can have several different receptionists at the same time, serving different types of clients.
+That is convenient and perfectly fine in most cases, but it can be good to know that it is possible to start the `org.apache.pekko.cluster.client.ClusterReceptionist` actor as an ordinary actor and you can have several different receptionists at the same time, serving different types of clients.

 Note that the @apidoc[ClusterClientReceptionist] uses the @apidoc[DistributedPubSub] extension, which is described